 We’ve all been there—you’re sitting at home, trying to enjoy a nice dinner and your phone won’t stop buzzing with calls from unknown numbers.

 While reputable entities, including banks and political parties, use robocalls, a large number of these calls originate from illegitimate telemarketers offering things you’ll never need.
 These include scammers pushing travel prizes or fake computer security services looking to steal personal information.
 Many illegitimate robocallers spoof their numbers so it looks like it’s coming from your area code or is a valid business or a government agency like the IRS.

 - Use caution when receiving calls from blocked or unknown numbers or from numbers you don't recognize.
 It’s perfectly ok to just let these callers go to voicemail and then check to see if the message is legitimate.

-- Enable “Do Not Disturb” on your mobile device if available.
+- Enable “Do Not Disturb” on your mobile device, if available.
 This will restrict calls to numbers in your contacts.

-- Add your home phone and mobile numbers to the National Do Not Call Registry (although, note that illegitimate robocallers don’t respect the registry).
+- Add your home phone and mobile numbers to the National Do Not Call Registry (even though illegitimate robocallers don’t respect the registry).
 Visit DoNotCall.gov to register your numbers.

 - Call companies directly (using an official number from the company’s website) instead of trusting that a caller is a representative of that business.